 - Legendary NHRA Pro Stock driver Warren Johnson has the most appearances in the Pro Stock shootout.
 He’s raced for the special trophy 24 times.

 - Kurt Johnson followed in dad WJ’s footsteps; he has the second-most shootout appearances with 16.

-- The youngest driver to ever win the K&N Horsepower Challenge is Vincent Nobile.
+- The youngest driver to ever win the K&N Horsepower Challenge is Vincent Nobile, who was 21 years old.
 He accomplished the feat in 2012 in his first attempt, and he went on to score the victory in the main event as well – then held in Norwalk at Summit Racing Equipment Motorsports Park.

 - Six drivers have won the K&N Horsepower Challenge back-to-back: Bruce Allen (1985-86), Bob Glidden (1987-88), Larry Morgan (1989-90), Jeg Coughlin Jr. (1999-2000), Greg Anderson (2010-11), and Erica Enders (2014-15).
 No driver has won the event in three consecutive seasons.

 - Nine drivers have doubled-up in the history of the special Pro Stock competition, including Erica Enders, the defending shootout titlist and reigning NHRA Mello Yello Drag Racing Series Pro Stock champion.
 She won the main event as well as the K&N Horsepower Challenge in both 2014 and 2015.
 Other double-up winners are Allen Johnson (2013), Vincent Nobile (2012), Greg Anderson (2010), Jeg Coughlin Jr. (2000), Warren Johnson (1993), Darrell Alderman (1991), Larry Morgan (1989), and Bob Glidden (1987 and 1988).